A review of a unique timepiece.

 You can purchase one from the same eBay seller as I did here.
 Depending on the exchange rate, the price will be around $80AUD.

-I am very satisfied with this timepiece.
-A classy mechanical watch that is outside the box, it wears well and is a great conversation starter.
+I ‘m very satisfied with this timepiece.
+A classy mechanical watch with a design approach that’s outside the box, it wears well and is a great conversation starter.
 If you have a laid back personality, this watch is a perfect match for you.
 If you need something to kick you into relaxation mode, this is also perfect.
-Just do not wear it when you need to be in time for a job interview!
+Just don’t wear it when you need to be in time for a job interview!